paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### DeactivateItem

 Item `Dispose` may not be correct when recycling.
-Perhaps it contains an unclosed server connection, or a reference to a running prefab.
+Perhaps there is an unclosed server connection, or a reference to a running prefab.

 1. If the payload is an `IDisposable`, call `Dispose()` otherwise do nothing
 2. The class has a method `static ClassName DeactivateItem(){doSomething();}`